alphagov/inside-government-admin-guide/creating-documents/document-types.md

 #### Press release

 This sub-type is for reproducing press releases once they have been sent out from departments or agencies.
-You should publish it unedited, as sent out.
+If possible, edit press releases for GOV.UK style.
 Press releases can be uploaded as PDFs or cut and pasted into body copy.
 This sub-type is intended only for keeping a record of an organisation's press releases.

 You can also use press release for an official statement by a department spokesperson or minister (but not a parliamentary statement, which should use speech format).